bradchesney79/2015DebianJessieWebserverProject/README.md

 I will use the bash script as a roadmap to build an Ansible playbook.

-Bear in mind this is very much in progress.
+Bear in mind this is very much "in progress".

 #How to use this on a very basic level: